solidi/learning-notes/interviews/punch-list.md

 ## 2015
 - Working in a team separated from the rest of the corporation.
 - Built first team from IC role.
+- First managed an Android and iOS team.

 ## 2016
 - Migrating to a monorepo.